What is Taekwondo?

 What are the different disciplines of Taekwondo?

-While a variety of related disciplines exist, four are by far the most common in competition: semi contact rules sparring, Chang-Hon patterns, full contact rules sparring (as in the Olympic Games), and Kukkiwon patterns.
-These are most frequently taught together in pairs of sparring rules and patterns forms, and are colloquially known as an ‘ITF’ or ‘WT’ syllabuses after the international federations.
+While a variety of related disciplines exist, four are by far the most common in competition: semi contact rules sparring, Chang-Hon patterns, full contact rules sparring (as contested in the Olympic Games), and Kukkiwon patterns.
+These are most frequently taught together in pairs of sparring rules and patterns forms, and are often colloquially known as ‘ITF’ or ‘WT’ syllabuses after the international federations.

 As in many sports and martial arts the relationships between the various international federations is complex.
 World Taekwondo (formerly the World Taekwondo Federation) which delivers the WT full contact rules Olympic Games and other international events is a separate organisation from the Kukkiwon, a Taekwondo governing organisation established by the South Korean government in 1972 which trains Kukkiwon syllabus examiners.
 Following a schism in the largest International Taekwondo Federation following the death of founder General Choi Hong Hi, there are currently three substantial ITF organisations, each overseeing their own international events and each training examiners in very similar semi-contact sparring and Chang-Hon patterns based syllabuses.
 A variety of less common disciplines are also practiced, and groups partially or entirely independent from the larger national and international federations also organise competition in one or more of these most popular disciplines.